PedroJMA/pandoc_CV/markdown/resume.md

 Performing empirical research on enterprise analysis.
 Main research topics included International Trade and its impact on Productivity, Innovation and Technology on Indian firms, and country profile analysis for 14 African and 15 Latin American countries based on [WB/IFC enterprise surveys](https://www.enterprisesurveys.org/en/enterprisesurveys).
 Databases: Compustat, WITS-Comtrade, WB/IFC enterprise surveys, WDI, USITC.

-Mexican government work experience: 3 years and 8 months
+Experience in the Mexican government: 3 years and 8 months
 --------------------------------

-Feb'21-May'23 : **Chief economist**, [National Minimum Wage Commission](https://www.gob.mx/conasami).
+Feb'21-May'23 : **Chief Economist**, [National Minimum Wage Commission](https://www.gob.mx/conasami).
 I coordinated a monthly economic outlook report on the Mexican economy to keep track of labor market dynamics, purchasing power of wages, impact of the minimum wage, GDP, industrial activity, inflation expectations, informality, monetary and fiscal policies, exchange rates, balance of payments, and perspectives on main trading partners.
 For annual reports [2021](https://www.gob.mx/cms/uploads/attachment/file/683861/Anexo_Informe_Anual_2021_vf.pdf) and [2022](https://www.gob.mx/cms/uploads/attachment/file/781706/Anexo_Informe_Anual_2022.pdf), I contributed with empirical strategies to evaluate the impact of Covid-19 in the female labor participation in Mexico, to estimate the gender wage gap during the Covid-19 pandemic, to evaluate the employment program [Jovenes construyendo el futuro](https://www.gob.mx/conasami/documentos/el-efecto-del-programa-jovenes-construyendo-el-futuro-durante-la-pandemia-283604) in the first months of the Covid-19 pandemic, to evaluate the impact of the minimum wage increase in the gender wage gap in Mexico.
 Also, empirical analysis and estimation of monopsony power in manufacturing industries, and estimation of the pass-through of wages in production prices using confidential manufacturing firm-level data in a context of high inflation.